 I used fresh Roma tomatoes (or Italian plum).
 I love how hearty and flavourful they are.
 They’re pretty inexpensive, too.
 Campari work lovely as well.

 You can also use a smaller variety, like cherry tomatoes.
 If you use those, simply cut in half and roast.

 How to Make Homemade Tomato Soup with Fresh Tomatoes

 - Cut washed Roma tomatoes in half and scoop out the membrane & seeds.
 I like to remove the membrane & seeds (as it creates a smoother texture in the tomato soup).
 However, you can leave in if you like.
 You will yield a little more soup if you do.
-And, if you do decide to leave those membranes/seeds in there while roasting, you can strain the soup after it’s cooked if you wish to create a smoother consistency.
+And, if you do decide to leave those membrane & seeds in there while roasting, you can strain the soup after it’s cooked if you wish to create a smoother consistency.
 It’s just a matter of preference.

 - Place on a parchment paper lined baking sheet and sprinkle with salt and pepper.

 - Flip over so they are cut side down.
 Roast in oven.
-Some people like to roast cut side up, but I prefer down, especially since I removed the seeds and membranes.
+Some people like to roast cut side up, but I prefer down, especially since I removed the seeds and membrane.

 - Meanwhile, when there’s about 10 minutes left of the tomato roast time, heat some olive oil in a pot.

-- Once oil is shimmering, add diced onion and cook until softened.
+- Once oil is ready, add diced onion and cook until softened.

 - The roasted tomatoes get added next.

 - Season everything with a little salt and red chili flakes (those are optional).